Geometric Mixing, Peristalsis, and the Geometric Phase of the Stomach: Results

 All zero-area reciprocal loops are contractible, but there are many more enclosing a finite area.
 To obtain a finite-area non-reciprocal contractible loop we can, for instance, rotate first one cylinder, then the other, then reverse the first, and finally reverse the other.
-However, for concentric cylinders the streamlines are concentric circles; if we move one of the cylinders by angle $\theta$, a tracer particle will move along a circle an angle $f_r(\theta)$ that only depends on $\theta$.
+However, for concentric cylinders the streamlines are concentric circles; if we move one of the cylinders by angle $\theta$, a tracer particle will move along a circle an angle that only depends on $\theta$.
 Then it is obvious that the cumulative effect of moving one cylinder $\theta_1$, then the other $\theta_2$, then the first $-\theta_1$, and the second $-\theta_2$, is to return the particle to its original position: there is no geometric phase, and unmixing still occurs.
 But if we modify the Heller--Taylor setup and offset the inner cylinder, we arrive at what is known as journal--bearing flow.
 On introducing an eccentricity $\varepsilon$ between the cylinders, this flow has a radial component.
-In the creeping-flow limit, the Navier--Stokes equations for the journal--bearing flow reduce to a linear biharmonic one, $\nabla^4\psi = 0 , $ and we may model this system utilizing an analytical solution of the stream function in bipolar coordinates \cite{jeffery,ballal,finn}.
+In the creeping-flow limit, the Navier--Stokes equations for the journal--bearing flow reduce to a linear biharmonic one, $\nabla^4\psi = 0 , $ for the stream function, $\psi$, and we may model this system utilizing an analytical solution (see \cite{jeffery,ballal,finn} and the Materials and Methods section for further details).
 If we now perform a parameter loop by the sequence of rotations detailed above, we arrive back at our starting point from the point of view of the positions of the two cylinders, so it is, perhaps, surprising that the fluid inside does not return to its initial state.
 We illustrate the presence of this geometric phase in Fig.~\ref{jbf_traj} in which an example of the trajectory of a fluid particle is shown as the walls are driven through a nonreciprocal contractible loop.
-Journal--bearing flow has been studied in the past \cite{aref2,chaiken,ottino,tabor}, but never with contractible loops so that this geometric effect was never emphasized.
+Journal--bearing flow has been much studied in the past \cite{aref2,chaiken,ottino,tabor}, but never with contractible loops so that this geometric effect was never emphasized.
+This minor protocolary modification in a well established flow has, nonetheless, a substantial effect on the fluid dynamics as we describe below.